-The Government of India should be ready with its new year resolutions and timelines to achieve the same, as 2020 ushered in the lowest GDP forecast in the last 11 years, continuing the year-end gloomy economic situation in the country.
-The Government has an opportunity to reconsider its withdrawal from the RCEP as it has been invited to the upcoming RCEP Summit next month.
-The Personal Data Protection Bill has now been opened up to stakeholders for suggestions.
+The Government of India should be ready with its new year resolutions and timelines to achieve the same.
+As 2020 ushered in the lowest GDP forecast in the last 11 years.
+It continues the year-end gloomy economic situation in the country.
+The Government has an opportunity to reconsider its withdrawal from the RCEP.
+As they have an invitation to the upcoming RCEP Summit next month.
+The Personal Data Protection Bill is now open to stakeholders for suggestions.

 IMF reduces growth forecast:

 The International Monetary Fund (IMF) recently released its World Economic Outlook (WEO), January 2020 report titled ‘Tentative Stabilization, Sluggish Recovery?’.
 The report mentioned that ‘The growth markdown (in emerging and developing Asia) largely reflects a downward revision to India’s projection.
 It happens where domestic demand has slowed amid the nonbank financial sector stress and a decline in credit growth.
 India’s growth is estimated at 4.8 percent in 2019, projected to improve to 5.8 percent in 2020 and 6.5 percent in 2021 [1.2 and 0.9 percentage point lower than in the October WEO (as reported by Asia Law Portal)], supported by monetary and fiscal stimulus as well as subdued oil prices.’
 IMF’s forecast is in line with its chief economist Gita Gopinath’s statement last month.
 India’s growth forecast is likely to revised down “significantly” in the upcoming January review, as reported by Asia Law Portal.

 World Bank pulls down growth forecast: